![]() |

 e) The scholarship recipient's practice shall meet the following requirements:

-f) Scholarship recipients may relocate to another practice location, or practice in more than one location, if prior written approval is granted by the Department.
+f) Scholarship recipients may relocate to another practice location, or practice in more than one location, if the Department grants prior written approval.

-1) Payment shall be made in equal monthly installments in such amounts so that all sums due shall be paid within a period of time equal to the recipient's service term, or remaining portion of the term, or as otherwise agreed to by the recipient and the Department.
+1) Payment shall be made in equal monthly installments in amounts so that all sums due shall be paid within a period of time equal to the recipient's service term, or remaining portion of the term, or as otherwise agreed to by the recipient and the Department, in writing.

-i) If a scholarship recipient fails to pay monies owed the Department, the Department may refer the matter to the Attorney General or to a collection agency.
+i) If a scholarship recipient fails to pay monies owed the Department, the Department may refer the matter to the Illinois Attorney General, a collection agency, or a licensed attorney.